-The human and mouse genebuilds involve additional steps not included in the standard Ensembl build, to produce the GENCODE gene sets.
+The human and mouse annotation processes involve additional steps not included in the standard Ensembl annotation process, to produce the GENCODE gene sets.
 Where manual curation is available for a transcript, the Ensembl and HAVANA transcript models are compared and merged when their splicing structure is identical.
 Merged models will be coloured gold in the browser.
 A merged, or golden, gene indicates that annotation was provided by both Ensembl and HAVANA.
 A merged gene will either contain at least one merged transcript model, or it will contain unmerged transcripts from both Ensembl and HAVANA.
 Where a transcript model is annotated only by Ensembl or HAVANA, it will be included in the GENCODE gene set as an unmerged (red) model and named as described below.
 This combined Ensembl/HAVANA gene set is the default gene set from the GENCODE project.
 For both human and mouse, we also guarantee that all transcripts from the Consensus Coding Sequence (CCDS) set are present in the GENCODE gene set.

 The complete GENCODE gene set for human and mouse can be viewed on our website in the GENCODE Comprehensive track.
 A subset of these transcript models are tagged as being in the GENCODE Basic set, which is also available on our website.